 Now that you understand what a procurement strategy is and how to establish one in operation, you can choose the type that best suits your company’s needs.
 Take your time and make a list of all the specifics you need to incorporate in your strategy.

-And after you put it into practice, you’ll start to see more controlled spend, shorter and faster approval flows, and longer lasting supplier relationships.
+And after you put it into practice, you’ll start to see more controlled spend, expedited purchases approvals for shorter and faster approval flows, and longer lasting supplier relationships.